-In a large saucepan, combine the heavy cream, milk, and ¼ cup of the sugar.
-Turn the heat to medium and bring it just to the boiling point. so the sugar dissolves.
+In a medium saucepan, combine the heavy cream, milk, and ¼ cup of the sugar.
+Turn the heat to medium heat and bring it just to the boiling point so the sugar dissolves.
 Do not let it actually boil.
-Let it sit for 10 minutes to cool slightly.
+Let the hot cream mixture sit for 10 minutes to cool slightly.

 In a large bowl, whisk together the egg yolks with the other ¼ cup of the sugar and the vanilla extract.
 Combine well.

-Add the cooled cream mixture to the bowl and combine well.
+Add the cooled cream mixture to the egg mixture in the bowl and combine well.

 Carefully stir in the raspberries.

 Divide the mixture evenly between six 4 ounce ramekins.

 Place the ramekins into a 9″ x 13″ baking pan.